 To compare the gemc simulation and the E5 NDE measurement we focus only on the P1A and P2B panels.
 The P1B panel in front of P1A was turned off in the simulation.
-The results are shown in Fig. 17.
+The results are shown in Fig. 19.
 The left-hand panel shows the momentum spectra for found and reconstructed neutrons.
-The shapes are qualitatively similar to the ones in the left-hand panel of Fig. 15.
-The right-hand panel in Fig. 17 shows the NDE extracted from the momentum spectra (blue points).
-For $p_n > 4$ GeV/c the neutrons were detected in panel P1A and have a roughly constant efficiency of about 8%.
-There is a dip in the efficiency at $p_n \approx 3$ GeV/c where the QE neutrons fall into a gap between panels P1A and P2B.
+The shapes are qualitatively similar to the ones in the left-hand panel of Fig. 17.
+The right-hand panel in Fig. 19 shows the NDE extracted from the momentum spectra (blue points).
+The dip in the efficiency at $p_n \approx 3 \text{ GeV/c}$ is caused by QE neutrons that strike a gap between panels P1A and P2B.
 This gap is covered by the P1B panel in the full CLAS12 detector.
-At the lowest neutron momenta, the efficiency returns to about 8% where the neutrons are striking panel P2B.
-The E5 measurement of the NDE is show as the black points in Fig. 17.
-The measured NDE rises rapidly from zero and reaches a plateau at $p_n \approx 2$ GeV/c and at an efficiency of about 8%.
-There is good agreement within the experimental uncertainty between the measured NDE and the simulated one.
-It bears emphasizing that the simulated and measured results agree even though two different reactions are used.
+For $p_n > 4 \text{ GeV/c}$ the neutrons were detected in panel P1A and have a roughly constant efficiency of about 8%.
+At the lowest neutron momenta below the dip in the CLAS12 simulation, the efficiency returns to 8% where the neutrons are striking panel P2B.
+The E5 measurement of the NDE is shown as the black points in Fig. 19.
+The E5 measured NDE rises rapidly from zero and reaches a plateau at $p_n \approx 2 \text{ GeV/c}$ and at an efficiency of 8%.
+There is good agreement within the experimental uncertainty between the measured E5 NDE and the one simulated with gemc.
+It bears emphasizing that the simulated and measured results agree even though two different reactions are used (elastic scattering for gemc and the 1H(e, e'\pi^+)n reaction for E5).